COMPASS-DOE/data-workflows/synoptic/docs/system-files.md

 ## ./synoptic/data_TEST

 This directory tree holds the test data used to test and verify system performance.
-These data are the default for the Quarto files and driver script, and run by GitHub Actions when pull requests are opened.
+These data are the default for the Quarto files and driver script, and are used by GitHub Actions when pull requests are opened.
 It is structured identically to the `./data` directory (see above) but its `Raw/` folder holds only short sample files from across all sites.